 Pension chez Guynette: triple € 348

-Tahiti is exposed to S-SW swells affecting the south coast all year round, but peaking between April-October.
-Expect 1.5 – 5m during the season and 0.5 – 1.5 off season.
+Tahiti is exposed to S-SW swells affecting the south coast all year round, but peaking between April and October.
+Expect 4-16ft during the season and 2-4ft off season.
 Exposure to N / NW summer swells is less generous.
 Thaiti receives half the waves compared to Hawaii.
 Although in this period we see handfuls of swells of good measure.
-Between May and October in the dry season the wind blows more from SE-E while during the rainy season the wind from N-NE.
+Between May and October in the dry season the wind blows more from SE-E while during the rainy season the wind from north and northeast.
 The variation of the tides is very low.

 Getting around : The colorful local buses provide good and cheap transport around the island.
 To get from the shore to the line up usually requires a 30-45min paddling across the lagoon, so it would be best to rent a canoe for $ 10 / rtn.
 Renting a car costs around $ 50 / day.
 The ferry to Moorea Island costs $ 12 / rtn

 Accommodation and Food : Like most of the South Pacific, Thaiti is not a cheap place to visit.
 The cheapest accommodations are the dorms at the Papeete Hotel ($ 15 / person).
 A decent Hotel will cost at least $ 100-150 / double, Meridien.
 A Half-Board with the use of the canoe at the Moana Surfcamp is approximately $ 100 / day.
 A local “falè” in Theahupoo costs $ 45 / day.
-Eat at "roullettes" where a local meal costs $ 8 but expect to pay $ 20-30 for a meal in the norm.
+Eat at “roullettes” where a local meal costs $ 8 but expect to pay around $ 20-30 for a meal.

-The climate : During the wet season from November to April there are heavy showers every day.
+Climate : During the wet season from November to April there are heavy rains every day.
 This area is hit by cyclones only occasionally.
-During the dry season, the high mountains affect the weather and cause rain on the south coast.
+During the dry season, the high mountains affect the weather and they cause rain on the south coast.
 Temperatures are almost perfect at 23-30 ° C all year round.
 The water is around 25-27 ° C.

 Nature and Culture : If you need a break from the waves go to the mountains, visit some caves, go diving or snorkelling or relax among the seductive landscape.
 One of the canoe competitions is worth attending.